ChristianMarzahl/CarND-Vehicle-Detection/writeup_template.md

 ```

 This very time consuming process resulted in an accuracy of 99.91% with the parameter color_space='YCrCb', spatial_size=(32, 32), hist_bins=32, orient=9, pix_per_cell=8, cell_per_block=2, hog_channel='ALL', spatial_feat=True, hist_feat=True,                    hog_feat=True

+![alt text][image20]

 Finaly I saved the class used for feature extraction and classification to a pickle file.
-For later classification I load this combination to make sure I use the same paramter I used for training.
+For later classification I load this combination to make sure I use the same paramter as I used for the training stage.

 ```python
 extracted_features_and_svm = {"svm":svm, "extractFeatures":extractFeatures}